Hide page

 What to do if expectations are upsetting you

 If the expectations of a parent or carer feel too intense, reach out to someone who can help.
-A good friend or another trusted adult (e.g. a teacher or a guidance counsellor) may be able to offer you some advice on how to cope with these expectations, or how to change the behaviour of a parent or carer.
+A good friend or another trusted adult (e.g. a teacher or a guidance counsellor) may be able to offer you some advice on how to cope with these expectations, or how to help to address the behaviour of a parent or carer.

 Take things one small step at a time